 So what can you say that will give you a firm foundation to build on when negotiating a price?

-Firstly, you need to find out the reason for a buyer asking you to lower your price.
+Firstly, you need to find out the REAL reason why your buyer is asking you to lower your price.

 The discussion may go something like: